 Amanda Bokman, our former Chief Financial Officer, has a separation agreement with us, which provides for the termination of her employment effective as of June 17, 2005.
 Pursuant to this separation agreement, she is entitled to the continuation of her base salary at the rate of \$400,000 per annum until the earlier of (a) the first anniversary of the date of the termination of her employment or (b) the date she obtains new employment, provided that if she receives cash compensation of less than \$400,000 per annum in connection with any new employment, we will continue to pay an incremental amount until the first anniversary of the date of the termination of her employment so that the compensation Ms. Bokman receives from her new employment plus the incremental amount from us equals \$400,000 on an annualized basis.
-Ms. Bokman is also entitled to receive (i) a pro-rata bonus of at least \$38,000 for fiscal 2005; (ii) reimbursement of the cost of COBRA premiums during the period beginning on the date of the termination of her employment and ending on the earlier of the first anniversary of the date of termination, in accordance with the provisions of our 2003 Equity Incentive Plan, all of Ms. Bokman's unvested options and unvested restricted shares terminated as of the date of termination, and all vested options as of the date of termination will terminate 90 days from that date.
+Ms. Bokman is also entitled to receive (i) a pro-rata bonus of at least \$38,000 for fiscal 2005; (ii) reimbursement of the cost of COBRA premiums during the period beginning on the date of the termination of her employment and ending on the earlier of the first anniversary of the date of termination or the date she becomes eligible for medical coverage in connection with any new employment; and (iii) outplacement services, upon request.
+In addition, in accordance with the provisions of our 2003 Equity Incentive Plan, all of Ms. Bokman's unvested options and unvested restricted shares terminated as of the date of termination, and all vested options as of the date of termination will terminate 90 days from that date.
 All of the payments and benefits described above are contingent on Ms. Bokman's execution of a general release of claims against us arising out of or related to her employment with us or the termination of that employment and compliance with the restrictive covenants provided in her employment agreement with us.
-In the event that Ms. Bokman violates any of her obligations under the separation agreement, she will forfeit her right to receive the above payments and benefits and all vested options shall immediately expire.
+In the event that Ms. Bokman violates any of her obligations under the separation agreement, she will forfeit her right to receive the above payments and benefits and all vested opt